|Title:||An Evaluation of Turning Around North Carolina's Lowest Performing Schools: A State Partnership Evaluation|

 |Award Period:||5 years (8/1/2015-7/31/2020)||Award Amount:||$4,944,014|

-Setting: Participating public schools are located across the state of North Carolina.
-North Carolina operated two prior rounds of turnaround programs and has been mandated to turnaround a new group of low performing schools.
+Setting: Approximately 80 percent of the public schools eligible to participate in NCT were located in rural areas across the state of North Carolina.
+North Carolina operated two prior rounds of turnaround programs before the mandate to turnaround the new group of low-performing schools evaluated in this study.

-Research Design and Methods: The research team will use two quantitative designs in this study: (1) researchers will estimate the effects on intermediate and student outcomes using a sharp regression discontinuity design that relies on the assignment of NC's schools not meeting growth to the NCT on the basis of a three year average proficiency rate; (2) researchers will use an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
-In addition, researchers will explore potential mediators using multi-level structural equation models.
-The research team will evaluate implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and will assess implementation quality using coaches' documentation of activities, on-site observations and interviews at the NCT schools.
+Research Design and Methods: The research team used two quantitative designs in this study: (1) researchers estimated the effects of NCT on student and teacher outcomes using both intent to treat and treatment on the treated regression discontinuity designs that relied on the assignment of eligible schools not meeting growth to the NCT based on the 2014–15 schoolwide proficiency rate, and (2) researchers used an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
+In addition, researchers explored potential mediators and suppressors in both the RD and DiD frameworks.
+The research team evaluated implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and assessing implementation quality using coaches' documentation of activities, on-site observations, and interviews at the NCT schools.

-* This grant was originally funded under the FY 2015 Evaluation of State Education Programs and Policies competition.
+* This grant was funded under the FY 2015 Evaluation of State Education Programs and Policies competition.